-Medical illness, traumatic brain injury, alcohol intoxication, drugs, and poisonings may all lead to aberrations in a patients neurological and physiological status in ways that cause an abnormal level of consciousness.
-AVPU is a straightforward scale that is useful to rapidly grade a patient’s gross level of consciousness, responsiveness, or mental status.
-It is used during pre-hospital care, emergency rooms, general hospital wards, and ICU settings.
+Medical illness, traumatic brain injury, alcohol intoxication, drugs, and poisonings may all lead to aberrations in a patient's neurological and physiological status in ways that cause an abnormal level of consciousness.
+AVPU is a straightforward scale that is useful to rapidly grade a patient's gross level of consciousness, responsiveness, or mental status.
+It comes into play during pre-hospital care, emergency rooms, general hospital wards, and intensive care unit (ICU) settings.

 The basis of the AVPU scale is on the following criterion:

 Other scales for assessing mental status exist and may be superior to AVPU in specific settings.

 The Glasgow Coma Scale (GCS) and the Richmond Sedation and Agitation Scale (RASS) are two scales used for assessing mental status.
 One study showed that in admitted patients, both GCS and RASS were significantly more accurate predictors of mortality then AVPU.
 Further, the routine tracking of GCS and/or RASS on the wards may improve the accuracy of detecting patients with deteriorating clinical status.

 The ACDU Scale (alertness, confusion, drowsiness, and unresponsiveness) is another 4-point scale similar to AVPU.
 One study showed that ACDU might be superior for the simple ward assessment of seriously ill patients compared to AVPU.
 Additionally, median GCS scores associated with ACDU were 15, 13, 10, and 6.
 The median values of ACDU were more evenly distributed than AVPU when researchers compared both scales to GCS.
 This even distribution may indicate that ACDU is superior at identifying early deteriorations in the conscious level when they occur in critically ill ward patients compared to AVPU.